bmlip/colorized/README.md

 ### Exam Rules

 - You can not bring a formula sheet, nor use a phone or calculator at the exam.
-Any needed formulas are supplied in the pre-amble of the exam.
+This [Formula Sheet](https://github.com/bmlip/course/blob/main/assets/files/5SSD0_formula_sheet.pdf) will be provided in the preamble of the exam.
+You can use the formula sheet when making any exercises.

 ### Exam Preparation

 - The written exam will be a multiple-choice exam, just like the examples below.
-This year there will be no probabilistic programming question in the written exam.
+This year, there will be no probabilistic programming question in the written exam.

-- Consult the <a href="https://bmlip.github.io/course/lectures/Course%20Syllabus.html">Course Syllabus</a> (lecture notes for 1st class) for advice on how to study the materials.

-- When doing exercises from the above table, feel free to make use of Sam Roweis' cheat sheets for <a href="https://github.com/bmlip/course/blob/main/assets/files/Roweis-1999-matrix-identities.pdf">Matrix identities</a> and <a href="https://github.com/bmlip/course/blob/main/assets/files/Roweis-1999-gaussian-identities.pdf">Gaussian identities</a>.

 - In addition to the materials in the above table, we provide two representative practice written exams: